 The reporting period witnessed collaboration with one of our national sectoral peers, Godrej Properties Ltd. on developing a handbook for management of construction and demolition (C&D) waste in India.
-The study was undertaken by Godrej Properties, and 3 of MLDL projects were used as pilot for completing the study.
 This collaborative study was conceived after alarming figures on waste generation were highlighted in the United Nations Environment Program's 2022 Global Status Report for Buildings and Construction.
 The report describes the generation of 100 billion tonnes of C&D waste globally, of which 35% eventually ends up in landfills.